byui-cse/itm300-course/source/module-02/project-lab.md

 ## Download the following files:

 Use wget to download the zip containing the website you are going to host on EC2.
+This will happen after you connect to the EC2 instance via ssh.

+!!! info "Quickly Connecting to your Instance"

+    If you use the vockey when you set up the server, you can do the following to easily connect without needing to use a ssh client.

+    From the EC2 view of all instances do the following:

+    * Click the checkmark next to your instance name
+    * Click Connect at the top of the screen.
+    * Click Connect at the bottom of the next screen.

 You'll need to unzip the files and place them in the correct location on the server.